enonic/app-robots-txt/README.md

 > **TIP:** Supplying `application/json` value in `accept` header will return the data as json.

+## Cache-Control

+If you want robots.txt to be cached, you can set the cache time in the app config via Content Studio UI.
+Make sure to use values supported by the [Cache-Control header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control).

 ### Headless

 Headless sites can use [Headless API](https://market.enonic.com/vendors/enonic/guillotine) to get the data for `robots.txt` file as JSON.